velartrill/velartrill.github.io/orig/kestrel.md

 "Peregrine," says Egret, her voice strained.
 "Give us a moment."

-"Ma'am," Peregrine protests, "the woman is plainly homicidal—"
+"Ma'am," Peregrine croaks, "the woman is plainly homicidal—"

 "Question my orders to my face *once* more and you will spend the rest of your life mucking out stables on a collective farm," Egret growls.
 Peregrine backs away, and leaves without a second word.
 I reholster the gun.
 Wagbeak looks me in the eye.
 "Honestly, Kestrel, what has gotten into you lately?
-I understand you enjoy spiting me but are you really going to get yourself *killed* just to make me miserable—"
+I understand you enjoy spiting me but are you really going to get yourself *killed* just to—"

 Her sentence ends in a squeak of alarm as she finds her chest pressed flat against her desk, my right hand on her back — not so gentle this time — and my left gripping hers in a wristlock.
 I give her arm a twist and she lets out a cry of pain.